- Freshman Applicants

 - Gain experience with social science vocabulary, methods and tools in systematic studies of the social world

 To fulfill the Social Sciences Gen Ed Distribution requirement, students must pass a minimum of 12 credits in courses approved as Distribution – Social Sciences courses.

-The diversity requirement addresses the need to prepare students to navigate the complexities of living and working in a diverse and increasingly interconnected world.
+The Diversity requirement addresses the need to prepare students to navigate the complexities of living and working in a diverse and increasingly interconnected world.
 Diversity courses are designed to provide students with the necessary understanding and analytical skills to successfully function and lead in a multicultural, multiethnic, transnational and global society.
 All diversity courses promote historical and/or contemporary understanding of how social differences shape, and have been shaped by, political, economic, and cross-cultural relationships within the United States and the world.
-Generally these courses will explore the ways in which marginalization has occurred and the reasons for this marginalization.
+Generally diversity courses in either category of this requirement will explore the ways in which marginalization has occurred and the reasons for this marginalization.